 - Enhanced interpretation of the encampment period and historic events.
 These proposed American Camp additions were part of the original military reservation where joint occupation activities took place.
 They are part of the cultural landscape setting crucial to understanding the story of the encampments.
-Having these lands will allow the NPS to better interpret the park story by public improving low-impact trails that take the public to these sites. - Preserving the natural topography and interpreting how the landscape influenced military strategies.
+Having these lands will allow the NPS to better interpret the park story by having public trails that take the public to these sites. - Preserving the natural topography and interpreting how the landscape influenced military strategies.
 All of these properties were part of the historic U.S. Military Reservation at American Camp and played a role in the boundary dispute and joint occupation that is one of the primary elements in the park's enabling legislation. - Consistent protection and management of a cultural landscape while providing additional consistent public recreation access.
 Transfer of these properties to NPS management also provides for a continuous protected coastline and coordinated management involving a single public ownership from South Beach on the west around to the eastern portion of Cattle Point.
 The lands proposed for addition to the park are currently managed by the Washington State DNR and the Bureau of Land Management.
-Once the American Camp boundary is expanded, the NPS would have the opportunity to collaborate with the other agencies on a variety of activities of mutual interest for these properties, including interpretive planning, resource protection, and low-impact public use.
-Collaborative management would be the model as long as multiple agency ownerships exist in that locale. - Cultural and archeological resource protection related to the military occupation.
+Current management of these lands has nothing to do with the park's period of significance, and, while social trails now exist, the agencies have never established or maintained formal trails for public use on these properties. - Cultural and archeological resource protection related to the military occupation.
 NPS stewardship of these sites would provide for the permanent protection of archeological resources located there, along with the protection of other cultural resources including the historic Navy Radio Compass Station, Adding these resources to the park would also provide permanent protection to some upland forested areas adjacent to the existing park boundary.